Malocclusion in Children

 Children who suck their thumbs or fingers after age 5 have a greater

-chance of developing malocclusion.
-Children with a very small space between their
+front teeth can cause a malocclusion over time.
+Children with a very small space between

 Symptoms